inveniosoftware/docs-invenio-rdm/docs/develop/howtos/search_templates.md

 **Example of a new-style `_comment_template**

-In this new `_index_template` system you can also break down settings into reusable components.
+In the new `_index_template` system, you can also break down settings into reusable components.
 So we could put our shard settings into their own `_component_template`:

 ```bash
 PUT _component_template/shard_count_template